dtcenter/METplotpy/metplotpy/plots/line/README.rst

 *-name*: The nth line corresponding to the nth data file.

-*data_file* : The full path to the nth data file corresponding to the nth line/trace to be plotted
+*data_file*: The full path to the nth data file corresponding to the nth line/trace to be plotted

 *color*: The specific name of the color to be applied to the line (e.g. brickred, black, blue, red)

 *width*: The width of the line, in pixels.
-An integer value greater or equal to 0, with larger numbers indicating
+An integer value greater or equal to 0, wlarger numbers indicate a thicker line.
-    thicker line.

-*dash*: The style of the line connecting the data points, if left empty/un-specified, a solid
+*dash*: The style of the line connecting the data points, if left empty or is unspecified, a solid
     line will be drawn.
 Other options: dash, dot